xwp/wp-settings-revisions/readme.txt

 == Description ==

-Development of plugin is done on GitHub: [https://github.com/x-team/wp-settings-revisions](https://github.com/x-team/wp-settings-revisions)
+**Development of this plugin is done [on GitHub](https://github.com/x-team/wp-settings-revisions).
 Pull requests welcome.
+Please see [issues](https://github.com/x-team/wp-settings-revisions/issues) reported there before going to the plugin forum.**

-Requires PHP 5.3!
+Currently requires PHP 5.3!

 == Screenshots ==